Pop Up London

 Details: 1st Thursday of every month until November, 7.30pm | The Star of Kings, 126 York Way, N1 OAX | Free

 Welcome to Kinema and Kocktails: a series of klassic films shown by Kellar Door in their small, intimate bar.
-July films are all "Musicals you can sing along to".
+August films are all "Marilyn Monroe’s Most Majestic Movies".
 You can expect inclusive themed kocktails, free popcorn, and a silent short accompanied by a live piano performance with each screening.

 Details: Every Sunday through summer | Cellar Door, Aldwych, WC2E 7DN | £15